scikit-hep/awkward/docs-sphinx/reference/ak.numexpr.re_evaluate.rst

 See `numexpr.re_evaluate <https://numexpr.readthedocs.io/projects/NumExpr3/en/latest/api.html#numexpr.re_evaluate>`__
 for a description of each parameter.
-This function reproduces NumExpr's interface, except that the expression can contain references to :doc:`_auto/ak.Array` objects as well as NumPy arrays.
+This function reproduces NumExpr's interface, except that the expression can contain references to :class:`ak.Array` objects as well as NumPy arrays.

-See also :doc:`ak.numexpr.evaluate`.
+See also :func:`ak.numexpr.evaluate`.